Sete Gibernau: Return to Ducati (2009)

 Valentino Rossi said he is looking forward to renewing his rivalry with the former foe.
 “I am sorry I didn't see Sete on the track when we tested in Valencia because I think it's quite a big emotion for us to be together on the track again after all our great battles.
 I am happy to see him back.
 We spoke a little bit in the summer when he was thinking about coming back and I'm looking forward to racing him again.”

 At the opening round of the season in Qatar, Gibernau finished in thirteenth place, scoring three points.
 Gibernau then crashed out at the following race in Japan and finished in eleventh in Spain, his best result of the season.

 Gibernau missed the French and Italian grands prix due to a broken collarbone he sustained during a practice session at the Bugatti Circuit.

-On 4 June he confirmed that he will be fit to race at his home track - the Circuit de Catalunya.
+On 4 June, Gibernau confirmed that he would be fit to race at his home track - the Circuit de Catalunya.
 Upon his return, he finished fifteenth at the Catalan and thirteenth at the Dutch races.
 At his final race of the season, the United States round, he recorded his second DNF of the season after he crashed out.

-On 12 July 2009 the Grupo Francisco Hernando team announced that they would withdraw from the MotoGP championship due to financial constraints, leaving Gibernau without a ride for the remainder of the 2009 season.
+On 12 July 2009, the Grupo Francisco Hernando team announced that they would withdraw from the MotoGP championship due to financial constraints, leaving Gibernau without a ride for the remainder of the 2009 season.

 Gibernau finished nineteenth in the championship with 12 points, 294 points behind the champion Valentino Rossi and 249 points behind runner-up Jorge Lorenzo.

 Valentino Rossi has mentioned Casey Stoner, followed by Gibernau as his hardest rivals ever.
 Gibernau was known for his wet-weather abilities and was occasionally referred to as "Rainmaster".
 However, despite his flair, he was all too often let down by an apparently temperamental nature.
 In-race setbacks could disproportionately affect his competitiveness, both negatively and positively.
 His career started slowly until he found his motivation and his intermittent flair became consistent.
 Then he was the principal challenger for Rossi's crown until 2005.
 The 2006 brought a series of emotional, technical, and injury setbacks, apparently sapping his motivation.
 It culminated in a major mid-season no-fault racing incident which effectively eliminated him from the championship.